fiorenzo1963/es100-wwvb-refclock/README.md

 ## TODO

-* Need to support continous RX mode.
-* The receiver can trigger an IRQ which simply indicates that RX was unsuccessful, and retry is pending.
-The current code simply treats this as a timeout and restarts reception.
-* Tracking mode (essentially equivalent to a "PPS" mode) needs to be supported, see datasheet for details.
+* Allow receiver to continue retry operation after being notified that current RX was unsucceful.
+It is not clear it this actually works, the timing diagrams in the datasheet only shows single shot RX.
+It is also not clear wether this will provide actual benefits, as the goal for best performance is to operate in "tracking" mode most of the time.
+* Add tracking mode functionality for improved timestamp reception.
+Tracking mode does not provide timestamp information, it only uses the top-of-the-minute mark.
+It works so long as the local clock doesn't drifts more than 4 seconds (per datasheet specs).
 * Cleanup code, split logic into WWVB ES100 library, test code and NTP SHM refclock driver.
 * Calling external code to update NTP SHM segment is ugly.
 It should at least be done with a C library called directly from python.
 * See code comments for full FIXME list.